Capturing the sound of your voice or instrument makes all the difference in live recordings and concerts.

 20 Best Drum Mics Review

-To make it easier for you, we have listed 20 of the best drum mics which we have pulled out after hours of research based on features, price and of course ‘real’ user reviews.
+To make it easier for you, we have listed 20 of top-rated drum mics which we have pulled out after hours of research based on features, price and of course ‘real’ user reviews.

 The AKG Pro Audio C414 XLS is a perfect matched pair of ultra-versatile condenser mics and is from one of the leading broadcast facilities world-wide which are used for professional recording studios and on-stage performance.